Free Presbyterian Church of Ulster: Doctrine

 The church adheres to Calvinist doctrines.
-It also self-describes as fundamentalist which it sees as an appropriate term to describe its stance of being anti-liberal.
+It also describes itself as fundamentalist, which it sees as an appropriate term to describe its stance of being anti-liberal.
 Fundamentalism has evolved over the years to where the original five essential doctrines that one had to hold to be considered fundamentalist—namely: the inerrancy of the Bible, the literal nature of the Biblical accounts, the Virgin Birth of Christ, the bodily resurrection and physical return of Christ, the substitutionary atonement of Christ on the cross—were mixed with "biblical separatism", a doctrine that advocates avoiding any public or private worship with people of other denominations that it considers apostates or heretics.
 At the start of Paisley's ministry this separatism was focused heavily on the Presbyterian Church in Ireland, a denomination from which it drew many of its initial members.
 For the FPC, the main target of its doctrinal ire, however, has always been and still continues to be the Roman Catholic Church.
 From 2011 until 2015, its main website greeted visitors with a statement on the FPC's disapproval of the Catholic Mass, disputing "the false notion... that there is little difference" between the Mass and Protestant communion.

 Baptism and the Lord's Supper are recognised as sacraments of the Free Presbyterian Church of Ulster.
 Members are allowed to determine the proper mode (immersion, pouring, sprinkling) and subjects (adult believers or believers' children) that they prefer, but the church does not adhere to baptismal regeneration.
 The Lord's Supper is observed monthly, unless a local congregation prefers a more frequent observance.
 The ordinance of woman's headcovering is observed.
 Alongside the Free Presbyterian Articles of Faith, the Westminster Standards are considered doctrinal standards subordinate to the Bible.

 For many outside the church, political and religious opposition to the Catholic Church, considered by the Free Presbyterians to be a Protestant Reformation principle represents the single most distinctive characteristic of this denomination, not least because this was a distinctive characteristic of Ian Paisley's own theological outlook.